SmartPracticeschool/llSPS-INT-3166-Garbage-Classification/README.md

 the waste will be faster and intelligent using the proposed waste material classification system without or reducing human involvement.

 In this project,by using the convolutional neural network to classify an image as either cardboard, glass, metal, paper, plastic, or trash.
 The image dataset collected manually by Gary Thung and Mindy Yang was used here.

-Data Set Used :
+This Garbage Classification Project was build using Jupyter Notebook.

+Data Set: Download the corresponding dataset here https://github.com/garythung/trashnet/blob/master/data/dataset-resized.zip

+II Steps for execution:

+1. Download Garbage Classification 1.ipynb
-Download the corresponding dataset here and move it to the same directory as the notebook
+2. Download the dataset mentioned and move it to the same directory as the notebook
+3. Run the notebook